Dear Bloomfield Hills Schools Community,

 We are writing to notify you of:

-- Two positive COVID-19 student cases at Way Elementary
+- Two probable COVID-19 student cases at Bloomfield Hills High School

 As an important reminder: if someone in your household is waiting for the results of a COVID-19 rapid or PCR test, all members of the household must stay home until the results are known.

-If you do not receive a specific quarantine notice from a district official or an Oakland County Health Division case investigator, your child can attend school as scheduled.
+If you do not receive a specific quarantine notice from a district official or an Oakland County Health Division case investigator, your child can attend activities as scheduled.

 Emergency Order MCL 333.2253 requires Bloomfield Hills Schools to report probable and positive case information on our website.
 The report can be found on the main district website.
 Please note, cases do not appear on the report until all forms are complete for the case, causing a lag in reporting at times.